jaschoen113/paleo_ocr/transcription_guidelines/abbreviations_new.md

 zig zag diacritic = &#859

 This symbol most closely resembles the Latin 2-shaped abbreviation, often used for *u* or *a* (see Capelli pages 29-30, section 4.4-4.41).
-However in our manuscripts it almost stands for "ri."
+However in our manuscripts it almost always stands for "ri."

 | Manuscript Image | Character | Notes |
 | :----: | :----: | :---: |